 The DOC multi-disciplinary team includes a Psychiatrist, Community Mental Health Nurses, Mental Health Therapists, and Mental Health Therapy Assistants.
 The program consists of a wide range of services, including medication management, recreational and educational activities, including GED and remedial work.
 Skills necessary for community living are taught and practiced in program using individual and group therapies.
 Social skills are practiced on field trips to various sites in Western New York.
 Community living skills are practiced in the community at the YMCA, library, and local stores.
 A work experience program provides the opportunity to explore work interests and skills for a limited number of clients.
 Transportation is provided through Dial-a-Bus or by the agency.

 CASE MANAGEMENT / CARE MANAGEMENTCase Management and Care Management for both adults and youth is available for consumers with more extensive needs for advocacy, monitoring, and linkage to additional services.

 COMMUNITY EDUCATIONThe Community Education programs and classes are designed and produced according to our perceived need or request from the public.
 Programs range from free informational presentations to more formal established classes.
 Attendance is open to the general public and the menu of topics continues to be expanded.
 Speakers are also available for outside presentations.

 Crisis Services are available throughout the day.
-After-hours, a crisis worker is on-call through Care and Crisis Helpline (585) 344-4400 or toll free (844) 345-4400 for telephone consultation and emergency assessments as the situation warrants.
+After-hours, a crisis worker is on-call through Care and Crisis Helpline (585) 283-5200) Text Line: 741741 for telephone consultation and emergency assessments as the situation warrants.